0xPlaygrounds/rig/rig-neo4j/README.md

 ## Notes

-- The `Neo4jVectorIndex` struct is designed to work with a pre-existing Neo4j vector index.
-You can create the index using the Neo4j browser or the Neo4j language.
+- The `rig-neo4j::vector_index` module offers utility functions to create and query a Neo4j vector index.
+You can also create indexes using the Neo4j browser or directly call cypther queries with the Neo4rs crate.
 See the [Neo4j documentation](https://neo4j.com/docs/genai/tutorials/embeddings-vector-indexes/setup/vector-index/) for more information.
 Example [examples/vector_search_simple.rs](examples/vector_search_simple.rs) shows how to create an index on existing data.

 ```Cypher
 CREATE VECTOR INDEX moviePlots